 How to Apply Permanent Color to Highlighted Hair

 Apply your color to the roots first and then immediately apply to the lengths and ends.
-Message well to ensure even coverage.
+Massage well to ensure even coverage.
 Process for 35 minutes.

 Do I Really Need a Gloss Before I Go Back to My Natural Color?